Shaping the Future: An Overview of Chandler’s Bond Election Process

 Residents entrust the City Council and City staff to maintain the strong quality of life in Chandler and recommend the use of bond funding to address capital needs.
 The City Council last asked voters in 2007 to authorize the use of bond funding to partially or completely fund public safety facilities, develop parks and recreation areas, build the Chandler Museum, expand and maintain City streets and intersections and upgrade water and wastewater infrastructure.

 With many projects now completed, another bond election is under consideration for 2021.
-The City Council established a Citizen Bond Exploratory Committee in August to review community needs, prioritize potential projects and make a recommendation for the amount of bond authorization needed to maintain and enhance the City’s public infrastructure and facilities.
+The City Council established a Bond Exploratory Committee in August to review community needs, prioritize potential projects and make a recommendation for the amount of bond authorization needed to maintain and enhance the City’s public infrastructure and facilities.

-Citizen Bond Exploratory Committee
+Bond Exploratory Committee

-The Citizen Bond Exploratory Committee is chaired by former Chandler Mayor and current Arizona Corporation Commissioner Boyd Dunn.
+The Bond Exploratory Committee is chaired by former Chandler Mayor and current Arizona Corporation Commissioner Boyd Dunn.
 This committee consists of a total of 49 Chandler residents serving on subcommittees with a specific area of focus, including the Airport, Facilities, Finance, Technology, Parks, Public Safety and Public Works.

 Since August, committee members have met regularly to discuss the current status of the City’s capital facilities and infrastructure and review short- and long-term future needs.
 Committee meetings have included presentations from staff members, explanations of City finances and reviews of numerous planning studies, strategic planning documents and public surveys conducted in recent years.